 There may not be an active, liquid market for the Common Shares.
-There is no guarantee that an active trading market for the Common Shares will be maintained on the TSX Venture Exchange.
+There is no guarantee that an active trading market for the Common Shares will be maintained on the TSX Venture, OTCQB, or Frankfurt Stock Exchanges.
 Investors may not be able to sell their Common Shares quickly, on satisfactory terms, or at the latest market price if trading in the Common Shares is not active.